cecilia-balocchi/cecilia-balocchi-old.github.io/index.md

 I am a postdoctoral researcher in Statistics at the University of Torino, working with [Stefano Favaro](https://sites.carloalberto.org/favaro/).
 <!-- and affiliate at CCA -->
-I received my PhD in Statistics from the University of Pennsylvania under the supervision of [Shane Jensen](http://stat.wharton.upenn.edu/~stjensen/) and [Ed George](https://statistics.wharton.upenn.edu/profile/edgeorge/).
+I received my PhD in Statistics from the University of Pennsylvania under the supervision of [Ed George](https://statistics.wharton.upenn.edu/profile/edgeorge/) and [Shane Jensen](http://stat.wharton.upenn.edu/~stjensen/).

 My research interests include Bayesian nonparametrics and hierarchical modeling, clustering, Bayesian regression trees and spatial methods.